-- The path to the file external must place the file in an existing versioned folder.
-In general it makes most sense to place the file directly in the folder that has svn:externals set, but it can be in a versioned sub-folder if necessary.
-By contrast, directory externals will automatically create any intermediate unversioned folders as required. - The URL for a file external must be in the same repository as the URL that the file external will be inserted into; inter-repository file externals are not supported.
+- The path to the file external must be a direct child of the folder where you set the syn:externals property. - The URL for a file external must be in the same repository as the URL that the file external will be inserted into; inter-repository file externals are not supported.